HangfireIO/Hangfire.io/pro/downloads.md

 #### Setting environment variables

 On Windows, use the `setx` command to add the corresponding environment variables as shown below.
-Please note that these commands will add environment variables for all users and may require additional privileges.
-But you can remove the `/M` switch to set them for current user only.
-Alternatively you can set environment variables using the *System properties* window, but don't forget to re-open the command prompt to use the new values.
+Please note that these commands will add environment variables for all users and may require additional privileges, but you can remove the `/M` switch to set them for current user only.

 ```bash
 setx /M HANGFIRE_LOGIN your_login
 setx /M HANGFIRE_PASSWORD your_password
 ```

+Alternatively you can set environment variables using the *System properties* window, but don't forget to re-open the command prompt to use the new values.

 On *nix systems it depends on your shell program.
 You can use the following commands to set environment variables when using Bash.